 About the Exam

-Section II contains two types of free-response questions (short and long), and you will have a total of 90 minutes to complete all of the questions.
-Section II of the exam will contain questions pertaining to experimental design, analysis of authentic lab data and observations to identify patterns or explain phenomena, creating or analyzing atomic and molecular views to explain observations, articulating and then translating between representations, and following a logical/analytical pathway to solve a problem.
+- The questions assess the following skills: experimental design; quantitative/qualitative translation; analysis of authentic lab data and observations to identify patterns or explain phenomena; creating or analyzing atomic and molecular views to explain observations; and following a logical/analytical pathway to solve a problem.

 - You will be allowed to use a scientific or graphing calculator on the entire free-response section of the exam.
 (A four-function calculator is allowed but not recommended.)
 See this course’s calculator policy and the list of approved graphing calculators.

 - Additionally, you will be supplied with a periodic table of the elements and a formula and constants chart to use on both the multiple-choice and free-response sections of the exam.